 What’s the difference between broad spectrum CBD (cannabidiol) products and full spectrum CBD products?
 Both are a higher quality than the isolate form, which is purely the cannibidiol chemical by itself.
 You’ll find all CBD products consist of one of these forms.

-This is sometimes called ‘Pure CBD’ and hides the fact that is a subpar product, often added to edibles or higher ‘5000mg’ oil bottles sold cheaply.
+This is sometimes called ‘Pure CBD’, some companies label it as Zero THC CBD, and hides the fact that is a subpar product often added to edibles or higher ‘5000mg’ oil bottles sold cheaply.
 We don’t generally recommend the isolate form as explained below.

 Full Spectrum CBD

 Full Spectrum CBD is the label we give the product when our processing equipment keeps all the cannabinoids in the plant.
 There are an estimated 400 cannabinoids in the hemp / marijuana plant, and we’ve been able to identify several of those and start studying the interaction with the body.
 A good full spectrum product (like ours) will show lab reports with a high amount of CBD, and amounts of other cannabinoids such as CBG, CBC, CBN, and CBD-V, as well as the natural terpenes from the plant.
 This causes a health benefit much stronger than the isolate itself (as we would expect the natural design to work better); some research points to a fourfold increase in the effectiveness of the plant at modulating the body.

 One cannabinoid in particular, THC (tetrahydrocannabinol) is also included in our full spectrum products to the allowable < 0.3% Federal level.
 Some researchers speculate that it may provide a little more pain relief, anti-inflammatory benefit, and certain anti-cancer potential properties (Not claiming it will treat or cure a disease per FDA regulation).